-The City has been developing a Sea-Level Rise Adaptation Plan that identifies areas of the City vulnerable to sea-level rise and recommends potential actions that the City could take to adapt over time.
-The overall process for the Adaptation Plan includes public outreach and input from a Sea-Level Rise Adaptation Plan Subcommittee and City Staff Interdepartmental Sea-Level Rise Team.
+In February 2021, the City adopted a Sea-Level Rise Adaptation Plan that identifies areas of the City vulnerable to sea-level rise and recommends potential actions that the City can take to adapt over time.
+The overall process for the Adaptation Plan has included public outreach and input from a Sea-Level Rise Adaptation Plan Subcommittee and City Staff Interdepartmental Sea-Level Rise Team.

-Following the Vulnerability Assessment, a Draft Sea-Level Rise Adaptation Plan (Draft Adaptation Plan) was developed that recommends actions that the City could take to mitigate the impacts of sea-level rise.
-The Draft Adaptation Plan outlines a phased approach to planning for sea-level rise based on monitoring changing shoreline conditions and taking actions to reduce vulnerabilities when defined thresholds are reached.
-The Draft Adaptation Plan includes detailed recommendations for necessary actions in the next ten years and a structure for future decision-making.
+Following the Vulnerability Assessment, a Sea-Level Rise Adaptation Plan (Adaptation Plan) was developed that recommends actions that the City can take to mitigate the impacts of sea-level rise.
+The Adaptation Plan outlines a phased approach to planning for sea-level rise based on monitoring changing shoreline conditions and taking actions to reduce vulnerabilities when defined thresholds are reached.
+The Adaptation Plan includes detailed recommendations for necessary actions in the next ten years and a structure for future decision-making.

 Public release of the Draft Vulnerability Assessment